Solar Panel Cost Guide in Centralia, IL (2024 Update)

 Let’s have a look at the average cost of solar in Centralia.

 The prices above are just estimates to give you an idea of how much a solar panel system could cost.
 The actual cost of going solar can vary quite a bit depending on multiple factors, such as what size system you need, your energy consumption and what solar installer you go with.For many homeowners, the upfront investment in solar is worth paying.
-On average you could be looking at about $16,000 in savings on electricity bills over 20 years.
+On average you could be looking at about $16,000 in savings on energy bills over 20 years.

 Solar savings over time in Centralia